In-Depth Garmin GPSMAP 65s Review & Guide

 The GPSMAP 65 doesn't have an option for WAAS like older handhelds.
 Instead, the GPSMAP 65 (from what I heard) calculates the ionospheric error on its own, and then applies the correction to the GPS signal.
 Overall I'm guessing that the multi-band, multi-GNSS functionality will remove any signal that the login says is off.
 The GPSMAP 65 will routinely lock onto between 15-30 signals across GNSS and bands, allowing for lots of redundancy and error correction.

-Compared to other Garmin GPS handhelds, the GPSMAP 65’s new positioning generally has about 25% better precision than the old GPS + Galileo or GLONASS systems.
+Compared to other Garmin GPS handhelds, the GPSMAP 65's new positioning generally has about 25% better accuracy than the old GPS + Galileo or GLONASS systems.
 There are a lot of variables in GPS reception, so I tried to do a few tests in different areas, and the results were consistent.
-Now 6ft of precision versus 8 ft of precision is not a really big deal in real life, but it’s nice to know that that you’re about as precise as you can get without buying a professional instrument (which allegedly can position you down to 1 cm).
+Now 6ft of accuracy versus 8 ft of accuracy is not a really big deal in real life, but it's nice to know that that you're about as accurate as you can get without buying a professional instrument (which allegedly can position you down to 1 cm).

 The multi-band and multi-GNSS system on the GPSMAP 65 didn't equate to much useful data from a practical standpoint, hiking in the mountains of Southern California.
 I compared the GPSMAP 65 to several other GPS units, and generally the recorded tracks are all in the same place, with only a few feet of deviation.
 There are points where one GPS will totally lose it, and will be off by 20-30 feet, but they always come back together nicely.

 I created a side by side GPS test that you can play around with on CalTopo here.
 The GPSMAP 65 is red (full key on the left side) and the base layer is satellite, so you can look at the tracks versus the trail.
 Feel free to play around with it and explore.